9 Capital gain or capital loss ‒ Instructions

 If you have sold the property that you received as a gift within less than a year of having received it, indicate the acquisition price for the person who made the gift here, i.e. the amount that he or she would have been able to deduct as an acquisition cost in his or her own taxation.
 Find this out from the person who made the gift.

 4.3 Amount of housing company loans paid back during your holding period: If you are reporting the sale of a housing company share, and you have repaid a share of a debt to the housing company (debt booked as a balance-sheet reserve in the accounting of the housing company), include the repayment in the acquisition price.
 The capital charges paid by a shareholder to the company increase the acquisition cost of the shares if the payment is allocated to the acquisition or improvement of the company's property and the company booked the capital charges as a balance-sheet reserve in the housing company's accounting.
 If the company records the capital charge as income in its accounting, this generally cannot be added by the owner of the shares to the acquisition cost of the housing company shares.
 Information on whether the charges have been booked as a reserve or recognised as revenue by the company is available from the building manager.
-Read more about the acquisition cost of housing company shares (in Finnish and Swedish only).
+Read more about the acquisition cost of housing company shares (available in Finnish and Swedish, link to Finnish).

 4.4 Transfer tax: Report the asset transfer tax that you have paid in connection with purchasing the property.